Baatzy/g48-capstone-frontend/README.md

 Boardroom is a climbing training logbook app built with React.
 It allows the user to save their logs online and identify the training that's helping the user accomplish their climbing goals.

 This repository is for the front-end only.
-The back-end repository can be found here:
+The back-end repository can be found here:<br>
 https://github.com/Baatzy/g48-capstone-backend

 ### Screenshots